 I didn’t mention it then but I was thinking of the scarecrows as a sort of metaphor.
-I was thinking of them as standing for those who run the country (or seem to run the country) Who actually runs this country?
-Who’s going to protect us from the marauding crows?
+I was thinking of them as standing for those who run the country.
+Hmmm.
+Who actually runs this country, I wonder?
+Who can protect us from the marauding crows?